4GeeksAcademy/finalprojectdeploymentDianaM/README.md

 # Bread Classifier App

-This is the beta version of an application further aimed at curating places where to eat great food (foody level) just by analyzing and classifying visual objective features of food images from public profiles of restaurants, bars and bakeries in Google Maps, Instagram, Pinterest, etc.
+This is the beta version of an application further aimed at **curating places where to eat great (foody-level) food just by analyzing and classifying visual objective features of food photos scrapped from public profiles of restaurants, bars and bakeries in Google Maps, Instagram, Pinterest, etc.

 Since each type of food has its own set of objective visual feautures when distinguishing if it is "foody-good" level or rather mediocre, the roadmap of the model training will be deployed by **vertical food types**, assessing and starting by the most popular food types in a main foodie cities worldwide (i.e. sushi, pizza, paella, tacos, etc.).